 Margot Curl

 Margot leads work on innovative engagement (online and offline).
-She also leads the youth portfolio and coordinates the Climate Centre’s junior researcher programme.
+She also leads the youth portfolio and coordinates the Climate Centre’s internship programme.
 She is an expert in designing and facilitating learning processes and has over ten years’ experience working for the Red Cross Red Crescent.

 Knud Falk